 Koh Tao is situated in the sheltered Gulf of Thailand, a little north of the larger islands of Koh Samui & Koh Phangan.
 The sheltered position means we’re able to dive for all 12 months of the year, making it an excellent location to spend a gap year / scuba diving internship.

-Koh Tao, Thailand has the perfect balance - the natural beauty of living on a small tropical island, joined with an organised infrastructure.
+Koh Tao, Thailand has the perfect balance – the natural beauty of living on a small tropical island, joined with an organized infrastructure.

-The island infrastructure is good - we have decent transport, accommodation, shops and banking.
-There are plenty of ATMs & on-island medical services are decent.
-When it comes to food you're spoilt for choice, from Thai restaurants serving up tasty Thai dishes, to European bakeries, Italian, Mexican, Indian and other international cuisine - whatever you want, you can get it here!
+The island infrastructure is good – we have decent transport, accommodation, shops and banking.
+There are plenty of ATMs & on-island medical services are decent and there is now a hospital too.
+When it comes to food you’re spoilt for choice, from Thai restaurants serving up tasty Thai dishes, to European bakeries, Italian, Mexican, Indian and other international cuisine – whatever you want, you can get it here!